DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/endDateLabel.md

 ---
 ---
 ##### shortDescription
-Specifies a label of the end date input field.
+Specifies the label of the end date input field.

 ---